JohannesHoppe/IonicPresentation/Demos/HelloWorldAngular/README.md

 ## Visual Studio

-Is not really required.
+Is not required.
 But i like that IDE, so there is a .sln + .proj + web.config for your convenience.
+Press F5 to start.